 feature-branch-nameto dev and from dev to QA are managed by the developer working on the feature.

 The conceptual model scales from single-person (or two-person) teams to massive teams of hundreds of people.
-Essentially, one person can do everything and achieve all the #TrueDataOps benefits except review their code, which violates a core #TrueDataOps principle, that of Governance and Change Control.
+Essentially, one person can do everything and achieve all the #TrueDataOps benefits except review their code, which violates a core #TrueDataOps principle, that of governance and change control.
 Therefore a second person is needed to be the Approver.
-It is then possible for the one person to be Developer, Merger, and Release Manager, albeit with care taken.
+It is then possible for the one person to be Developer, Merger, and Release Manager, though with care taken.

-As with governance and change control discussed in DataOps Roles above, collaboration is a core #TrueDataOps pillar and an imperative of DataOps environment management.
+As with governance and change control discussed in DataOps practitioners above, collaboration is a core #TrueDataOps pillar and an imperative of DataOps environment management.

 What is the #TrueDataOps pillar of collaboration?

 For this answer, let's turn to the #TrueDataOps philosophy:

 Collaboration is a recognizable result and clear benefit” of a successful #TrueDataOps implementation rather than a principle to adopt.
 It is achieved by team members, business stakeholders, and end-users all working together for a common goal, to facilitate the development of data products via the data product platform.

 The collaboration aims to be practical and create value.

 In summary, the most significant benefit includes: